 Many TPS holders have children who are soon to turn 21, if not already that age or older.
-Even if TPS expires, these TPS holders will be able to obtain permanent residence in the United States through their children, so long as they have a legal entry.
+Even if TPS expires, these TPS holders can obtain lawful permanent residence in the United States through their children, so long as they have a legal entry.

 If I Entered the United States Without Inspection, Married to a U.S. Citizen (or my U.S. Citizen Child is Over the Age of 21), I’m on TPS; Can I Adjust My Status?

 The best answer is maybe.
-For instance, the Sixth and Ninth Circuits have said that a grant of TPS is considered admission for adjustment purposes under INA § 245(a).12.
+For instance, the Sixth and Ninth Circuits have said that a grant of Temporary Protected Status (TPS) is considered admission for adjustment purposes under INA § 245(a).12.
 These decisions make TPS recipients who reside in those circuits eligible for adjustment of status through an immediate relative, regardless of how they entered the United States.

 If I Don’t Live in the Sixth or Ninth Circuit, I Entered the United States Without inspection, But I traveled on Advance Parole?

 The best answer is maybe.
-On August 20, 2020, USCIS issued a policy memorandum, which found that entry on advance parole for TPS holders does not constitute valid eligibility for adjustment of status.
+On August 20, 2020, the U.S. Citizenship and Immigration Services (USCIS) issued a policy memorandum that found that entry on advance parole for TPS beneficiaries does not constitute valid eligibility for adjustment of status.

-However, it is critical to note that the policy and relevant case, Matter of Z-R-Z-C, Adopted Decision 2020-02 (AAO Aug.
-20, 2020), ONLY applies to cases in which the TPS holder entered advance parole on or after August 20, 2020.
+However, it is critical to note that the policy and relevant case, Matter of Z-R-Z-C, Adopted Decision 2020-02 (AAO August 20, 2020), ONLY applies to circumstances in which the TPS beneficiary entered advance parole on or after August 20, 2020.

-Thus, USCIS will allow TPS holders with advance parole entries before August 20, 2020, to adjust status to lawful permanent residents.
-The reason for this new law is that USCIS has in the past approved such cases under what the court found to be an erroneous mistake of law.
+Thus, USCIS will allow TPS holders with advance parole entries before August 20, 2020, to adjust their status to lawful permanent residency.
+The reason for this new law is that USCIS has previously approved such cases under what the court found to be an erroneous mistake of law.

 If I’m on TPS and I Entered the United States Legally—Inspected and Admitted—Can I Adjust My Status Through My Employer?